Explainable Machine Learning for Biology & Precision Medicine

-Prof. Su-In Lee's lab seeks to develop interpretable machine learning techniques to learn from big data: (1) how the human genome or protein works, (2) how to improve healthcare, and (3) how to treat challenging and complex diseases such as cancer and Alzheimer's disease.
+Prof. Su-In Lee's lab seeks to develop interpretable machine learning techniques to learn from big data: (1) how the human genome or protein works, (2) how to improve healthcare, and (3) how to treat challenging diseases such as cancer and Alzheimer's disease.
+Her research page lists her projects, including treating cancer based on a patient's own expression profile, finding therapeutic targets for Alzheimer's, predicting kidney disease, preventing complications during surgery, enabling pre-hospital predictions for trauma patients, analyzing medical images, and improving our understanding of pan-cancer biology and genome biology.